grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/400 Reuse and re-run tests.md

 Change `main.js` and `config.js` so that it:
 - _By default_ runs a smoke test with 5 iterations
-- With the right enviroment variable value, runs a breaking test
+- With the right environment variable value, runs a breaking test

 To do this, follow these steps: